 Animation director.
-For the Digimon series, served as the series director for Adventure, 02, and DIGITAL MONSTER X-evolution, and participated as a unit director for individual episodes of Tamers, Frontier, and Digimon Xros Wars.
+For the Digimon series, served as the series director for Adventure, 02, and DIGITAL MONSTER X-evolution, and participated as an episode director for individual episodes of Tamers, Frontier, and Digimon Xros Wars.

 - The drama CD referred to in this interview is the first-press limited drama CD “Days ~Information and the Extraordinary~” (translation by onkei here).

 - Tada largely retired from voice acting work in 2005, and her doing work on the aforementioned drama CD in 2018 is particularly unusual.

 - By the time of production for Digimon Tamers, Masako Nozawa was already well-acclaimed as a veteran voice actress who had been in many famous roles since the 1960s, including her most prominent role as Son Goku in the Dragon Ball series.

 - Tsundere = an archetype of character who covers up “soft” (deredere) under a cold (tsuntsun) exterior.

 - The term tsundere didn’t catch on in the mainstream until around 2006.